-Neat row-by-row planting no more!
-Grow more food in less space with less work with these intensive gardening techniques:
+No more neat row-by-row planting!
+Grow more food in less space with less work using these intensive gardening techniques:

 - Create permanent garden beds to avoid trampling.

-- Add lots of compost for a slow release of nutrients, to hold water and improve the soil.
+- Add lots of compost to slowly release nutrients, hold water and improve the soil.

 - High-intensity mixed planting — use the entire surface of each bed.

-- Succession planting — stagger plantings to extend the growing season (e.g., plant carrots on Canada Day!) and replant gaps after harvest with plants like kale, lettuce and garlic.
+- Succession planting — stagger plantings to extend the growing season and replant gaps after harvest with plants like kale, lettuce and garlic.

 3. Crop rotation

-For farm crops, rotation is a way to manage soil fertility.
-But for home gardens, adding compost is the best way to add nutrition.
+For farm crops, rotation is a way to manage soil fertility (but for home gardens, adding compost is the best way to add nutrition).
 Rotation can be helpful to avoid soil-borne root diseases.
-A few facts to get started:

 - All veggies need nitrogen.
-Leafy greens and those in the cabbage family need it the most.
+Leafy greens and those in the cabbage family need it most.

-- Peas and beans are nitrogen fixers!
-Use legumes to increase nitrogen levels in the soil for the next crop.
-Nitrogen-fixing species (legume family) provide this nutrient to other plants and microbes in their immediate vicinity.
+- Nitrogen-fixing species (legume family) provide this nutrient to other plants and microbes in their immediate vicinity.

 - Root veggies need potassium.